HJCD-IK: GPU-Accelerated Inverse Kinematics through Batched Hybrid Jacobian Coordinate Descent: The HJCD-IK Algorithm

-Stage 2 of our algorithm polishes the returned high-quality batch of refined seeds $B$ into the final returned IK solution through parallel Jacobian-IK (PJ-IK) as shown in~\cref{alg:pjik}.
+Stage 2 of our algorithm polishes the returned high-quality batch of refined seeds $B$ into an optimized batch for collision filtering $B^*$ through parallel Jacobian IK (PJ-IK) as shown in~\cref{alg:pjik}.
 Here, each block handles one seed and parallelizes all underlying linear algebra across the warps of threads within that block.
 As Jacobian calculations are more expensive than CCD calculations, this reduced batch size of tens to low-hundreds of refined seeds $B$ also scales well on modern GPU hardware.
-To ensure that these calculations are done maximally efficiently, we leverage the GRiD library~\cite{plancher2021accelerating,plancher2022grid} for all Jacobian calculations which is also designed for overall block-level parallelism and underlying thread-level linear algebra parallelism.
+To ensure that these calculations are done maximally efficiently, we leverage and extend the GRiD library~\cite{plancher2021accelerating,plancher2022grid} for all Jacobian calculations, which is also designed for overall block-level parallelism and underlying thread-level linear algebra parallelism.
+In particular, we add support for arbitrary end-effectors to enable real-world robot hardware validation.

 For each candidate $b$, we solve~\cref{eq:ik} by first minimizing a weighted task residual, where $W(\boldsymbol{\theta})$ is a diagonal weighting matrix that normalizes the rows of the Jacobian and adaptively scales the translational and rotational components of the residual.
-Adapting this to the LM formulation,~\cref{eq:levenberg-marquardt}, and dropping the dependence of all variables on $\boldsymbol{\theta}$ for readability, we solve the following:
+Adapting this to the LM formulation,~\cref{eq:levenberg-marquardt}, and dropping the dependence of all variables on $\boldsymbol{\theta}$ for readability, we solve the following, where $D= \text{diag}(J^\intercal J)$:

-where $D= \text{diag}(J^\intercal J)$.
 The interpolation between the gradient and Gauss-Newton step via the $\lambda D$ damping term provides additional robustness near singularities and joint limits.
 To further stabilize convergence, each update $\Delta\boldsymbol{\theta}$ is constrained by a trust region of radius $R$, preventing aggressive steps far from the solution.
 Candidate steps are also validated through a backtracking line-search for the scaling factor $\alpha$, accepting the first iterate that reduces the task residual.
-This LM step is shown in~\cref{alg:pjik} Lines 3-9.
-We note that in general, such a line search will solve for $\alpha^*$ when given an update, $\Delta \boldsymbol{\theta}$, original value, $\boldsymbol{\theta}$, and line-search range $\mathcal{A} = [1, \sfrac{1}{\beta} \ldots, \sfrac{1}{\beta^A} ]$, under a cost function, $r(\cdot)$:
+This LM step is shown in~\cref{alg:pjik} Lines 3-8.
+We note that in general, such a line search will solve for $\alpha^*$ when given an update, $\Delta \boldsymbol{\theta}$, original value, $\boldsymbol{\theta}$, and line-search range $\mathcal{A} = [1, \sfrac{1}{\beta}, \ldots, \sfrac{1}{\beta^A}]$, under a cost function, $r(\cdot)$: